Sleep for Memory & Staying Sharp

 Every night, our brain gets a good cleaning - if we get enough early Deep Sleep!

-THE GOOD NEWS: We don't have to wait for a miracle drug.
+The upside: We don't have to wait for a miracle drug.
 Just taking charge of when we eat and sleep can make a profound difference.

 #2.
 Making New Memories

-Deep Sleep transfers our day's new memories to long-term storage.
-This allows the brain to free up space in its temporary storage location (the hippocampus) used for new memory capture.
-If the transfer doesn't happen, we run out of space to capture new memories the next day!
-Imagine a USB stick that gets so full every day there is no room to store new data.
+Deep Sleep with some help from Light Sleep, transfers our day's new memories from their temporary storage location (the hippocampus) to long-term storage.
+This frees up space for new memory capture the next day.
+If the transfer doesn't happen, we run out of space to capture new memories !
+Imagine a USB stick that gets so full there is no room to store new data.

 #3.
 Connecting Memory Bites for Learning & Creative Problem Solving

-Once memories are transferred to long-term storage, REM sleep takes over.
+During REM sleep we connect memories for learning and creative problem solving.
 REM further etches the memories into our brain, then organizes and integrates these new memories with older memories and experiences.

 Have you ever experienced that late-night inability to solve a problem, only to have the "aha" moment the next morning?
 REM sleep helps make those connections we might never see with our conscious waking mind.
 Watch out for Stealth Saboteurs like evening alcohol.